Dental Office Collection Calls Improve Patient Relations

-Dental office collection calls, however, must be made.
-Well, I guess that’s true only if you want to see positive collection numbers.
+Dental office collection calls help our collection numbers.
 And maintain great patient relations.
 Yes, collection calls do improve patient relationships.
 But only if the collection calls are handled well by the dental office team.
 The calls must be made from a great mind set and attitude.

 Look at the over 30 on the first Tuesday of the month.
 And then again on the fourth Tuesday of the month.
 Of course, we do so much more than just look at the accounts.
 And, you may have all the patient aging balances on one report.
 But let’s look only at the over 30 days group right now.

 Here’s what I say.
 When a balance is over 30 days and I know it to be the patient balance.
 I’ve checked and knew what the balance is from.
 And I know it’s been 30 days since a statement went out.

 “Hi John.
 This is April from Dr. Brown’s dental office.
 Sorry to bother you today.
 I’m just a little concerned we might not have the correct address for you.
 We haven’t received anything back from the post office.
 But we did send a statement out to you last month.
 And I don’t show we have anything back from you.
 Could I please check that with you now?”